WebAssembly/component-model/design/mvp/CanonicalABI.md

   return []
 ```
 Note that `WaitableSet.drop` will trap if it is non-empty or there is a
-concurrent `waitable-set.wait` or `waitable-set.poll` or `async callback`
+concurrent `waitable-set.wait` or `async callback` currently using this
-currently using this waitable set.
+waitable set.

 ### 🔀 `canon waitable.join`